FelixOnline/v2/content/articles/2015-6-12-nigeria-bans-fgm-but-how-much-still-needs-to-change.md

 subtitle: >
   Tessa Davey takes a look at female genital mutilation in Africa and closer to home
 date: "2015-06-12 12:35:20 +0100"

 # Attributes from Felix Online V1
 id: "5617"
 old_path: /comment/5617/nigeria-bans-fgm-but-how-much-still-needs-to-change
 aliases:
  - /comment/5617/nigeria-bans-fgm-but-how-much-still-needs-to-change
+imported: true
+comments:
+ - fit flopsbuy fitflops online httpaustraliafitflopsblogspotcombirkenstock shoesbirkenstock shops httpbirkenstockaustraliarochecaporgchristian louboutin slingbackscheap christian louboutin shoes canada httpcanadachristianlouboutinoutletblogspotcomchristian louboutin red bottomschristian louboutin online store httpcanadachristianlouboutinblogspotcomI enjoy checking your web sites Thanks for your timeNHL 17 httpkhleothomascomprofilesblogsbuyingpetmedicationsonlinefifa17pointsMany thanks this website is extremely practicalnhl 17 coins httpwwwkcancercomcontentnba2k17vcsoundgiveslevelsareseriousBefore there was the Swoosh before there was NIKE there were two visionary men who pioneered a revolution in athletic footwear that redefined the industry In 1964 Bill Bowerman and Phil Knight combined their passion for athletic performance and innovation to create a company focused on furthering the performance of every athlete Their mission is To

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - cj914

+# Homepage control params
 headline: true
 featured: true